Special offer

 Objectives of HR management

-When in school for an HR management certificate, students learn about the four objectives of HR management.
-These objectives help them in their work and can be reflected in the types of roles they take on within the organization.
+When studying for an HR management certificate, students learn about the four objectives of HR management.
+These objectives help them in their work and can be reflected in the types of roles they take on within an organization.

 The four objectives are:

-1. Societal objective: make sure that the company and employees are acting ethically.
-An example of this would be coming up with a policy around inclusion and diversity.
+1. Societal: Make sure that the company and employees are acting ethically.
+An example of this would be coming up with a policy around equitable pay.

-2. Organizational objective: actions taken to ensure the efficiency of the organization.
+2. Organizational: Actions taken to ensure the efficiency of the organization.
 For example, providing training to new employees.

-3. Functional objective: guidelines to keep the HR management department is running smoothly within the organization as a whole.
+3. Functional: Guidelines to keep the HR management department running smoothly within the organization as a whole.
 Making sure that resources are being used properly and efficiently.

-4. Personal objective: resources are being used to support the goal of each employee.
+4. Personal: Resources being used to support the goal of each employee.
 Offering development or educational opportunities.

 These four objectives are the cornerstone of HR management and how they do their job.
-When looking at some of the projects an HR manager takes on, you can see how it directly relates to these objectives, which is key in successful HR management.
+When looking at some of the projects an HR manager takes on, you can see how they directly relate to these objectives, which is key in successful HR management.

 7 effective HR management techniques

-The following seven techniques are good examples of efficient HR management.
+The following seven examples of efficient HR management techniques:

 1. Communicate, do not command